alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+Since the goal here is to establish a secure channel for data transmission between the browser and the server, ensuring the confidentiality and integrity of the data, the browser initiates a secure connection with the server.
+This involves a series of steps, including negotiation of encryption methods and exchange of encryption keys

 If a packet is dropped
 ----------------------